Duxbury Break-In Suspect Left Threatening Note For Homeowners, Police Say

 DUXBURY (CBS) – Police say a man left a threatening note for a Duxbury resident after burglarizing their home Monday afternoon.
-The suspect was arrested a short time after the break-in.
+The suspect, 32-year-old Clarke Phillips, was arrested a short time after the break-in.

+“Being the offender that he is, he left a note at the residence, a rather threatening note, indicating that if they called police, they would see him again,” said Police Lt.
+Mark Carbone.

 An Acorn Street resident returned home around noon and suspected their home had been broken into.